Seven News: Hobart

+From 24 May 2026, studio presentation of Seven News Tasmania bulletins relocated to the Southern Cross Austereo studios in Hobart, with transmission controlled from Seven’s regional studios in Canberra, ending six decades of Launceston based production.

 Regional bulletins

 Since acquiring stations from third-party owners, Seven News has produced full news services in most regional markets (either the entire licence area or select sub-markets to fulfil local quota requirements).

 Previously, on demand access to regional bulletins in Tasmania, Western Australia and much of the eastern Australia states were made available via separate YouTube channels (either in full or by segments, except in Tasmania, where it shorthened to just local news, sport and weather).
 After Seven's acquisition, new editions of these services became exclusively available in full on Seven's streaming service 7plus.

 Regional Queensland

 Local news bulletins for Regional Queensland are broadcast each weeknight at 6 pm, in all seven regional areas: Cairns, Townsville, Mackay, Wide Bay, Toowoomba, the Sunshine Coast and Rockhampton.
 They are followed by a shortened 30-minute version of Seven News Brisbane.

 The bulletins are presented by Joanne Desmond, with Nathan Spurling co-anchoring the Cairns, Townsville, Rockhampton and Toowoomba editions.
 Sport is presented by Nathan Spurling and weather is presented by Livio Regano.
-Fill-in presenters include Emily Steinhardt and Adam Straney (news), Luke McGarry (sport), Dani Sharp (weather).
+Fill-in presenters include Emily Steinhardt and Adam Straney (news), Luke McGarry and Saavanah Bourke (sport), Rebekah Jensen (weather).

 Reporters and camera crews are based at newsrooms in each of the seven regions with studio presentation for the Cairns, Townsville, Mackay, Darling Downs, Rockhampton and Wide Bay bulletins pre-recorded at STQ studios in Maroochydore.
 The Sunshine Coast edition of Seven News is broadcast live, but may also exchange it to any of the six pre-recorded regions at certain circumstances (e.g., cyclone coverage in the nearest region of immediate concern).
 News editing is undertaken by the local newsrooms, and sent to the main Maroochydore studios for transmission.

 The most successful local edition is broadcast on the Sunshine Coast.
 In early 1998, WIN Television launched a competing service publicly stating that it would beat Seven in the ratings within six months.
 At the end of the 1998 ratings season, after a new station head (Laurie Patton) had overseen a comprehensive re-vamping of the program and its external promotions, Seven Local News had actually increased its audience share by six ratings points.

 In early 2004, Seven Local News was re-introduced in the Townsville and Cairns sub-markets as a result of regulations regarding local content on regional television introduced by the Australian Broadcasting Authority.